Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/data_events.md

 }
 ```

-## On Save Recs pings
+## Save to Pocket button pings

 Right now the save to Pocket button, while technically outside of newtab, has some similarities with the newtab telemetry.

-These pings record user interaction with the recs we display in the doorhanger after you save a page using the Pocket button next to the address bar.
-This is not telemetry for the address bar save to Pocket button itself, just for the similar recs displayed in the doorhanger.
+These pings record user interaction with the save to Pocket button.

 ### Click/impression ping